 During this time, we are looking at ways to bring Forest events to you at home instead.
 Our first virtual walk is now available, enabling you to take a stroll through the beautiful bluebell wood from the comfort of your own home.
 Find up to date information about events in the Forest on our website.

 Volunteering in the Forest

-Our regular volunteering activities in the Forest have been temporarily suspended, but we are working hard to implement our microvolunteering solution – a menu of activities volunteers can undertake at home to continue their vital support even whilst self-isolating.
+Our regular volunteering activities in the Forest have been temporarily suspended, but our microvolunteering solution provides a menu of activities that volunteers can undertake at home to continue their vital support even whilst self-isolating.